Emily (given name)

 Emily is a feminine given name derived from the Roman family name "Aemilius", and is the feminine form of the name Emil.

 Popularity

-Emily has been a hugely popular name in the English-speaking world, ranking among the most popular names in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand.
-It held the position for over a decade as the most common name given to girls in the United States but fell to sixth place in 2009.
-In 2013, it was the sixth most popular name for girls in Australia.
-It is also a common name in numerous other countries.
+Emily has been a popular name in the English-speaking world, ranking among the most popular names in the United States, Canada, the United Kingdom, Ireland, Australia, and New Zealand.
+For more than a decade, from 1996 to 2007, it was the most common name given to girls in the United States.
+It has declined in usage in some countries but has remained a well-used name all over the world.
+In 2022, it was the 31st most popular name given to girls in Canada.

+The popularity of the name in the 1990s and early years of the 21st century has given the name an everywoman image for women in their twenties.
+As a result, the name has recently been used for a number of characters in film and television productions such as Emily the Criminal and Emily in Paris.